 A version of this story originally appeared on the Strategist U.S.

 Maybe you’re finally feeling ready to eat a more plant-based diet, but aren’t totally sure how to prepare vegetables without being totally boring.
 Maybe you’ve decided to give up all animal products in your diet, but aren’t sure where to start, or maybe you’re a longtime vegetarian or vegan who’s trying to shake up your routine and get a few new vegetarian recipes under your belt.
 Whatever your reason for wanting to cook more vegetarian dishes or vegan recipes, there’s a cookbook that can help you make better plant-based and vegetarian meals, no matter your skill level.
-And to find the best vegetarian and vegan cookbooks out there, I spoke with plant-focused cooks and vegan chefs from around the U.S. (and one from Canada) about their favourites.
+We spoke with 18 plant-focused cooks, vegan chefs, and cookbook authors to find the best vegetarian and vegan cookbooks for beginners and seasoned chefs alike.

 “Sure, it’s out of date (although they have issued a new edition).
 It’s from 1974 and was originally self-published.
 But no chef cooking vegetables can afford not to read the Moosewood Cookbook.
 Will you ever cook from it?
 Well, I did when I was in university, and the approachable recipes were a great way to ease me into the kitchen.
 But these days, it’s much more valuable as a historical document, a marker that shows where vegetable-cooking was, how far it’s come, and how in some ways, for some chefs, it hasn’t really changed at all.
 And for me, it’s almost like a scrapbook, reminding me of when I tried to make gypsy soup, of hours spent poring over the recipes for vegetable and walnut pâte, stuffed aubergine, and lentil burgers, trying to figure out how to tweak these dishes to make them better, learning from what they were doing, and slowly, page by page, without even knowing it, becoming a chef.” — Amanda Cohen, chef and owner, Dirt Candy, New York